Glossary

 Notice

 During the estate settlement process, it is often advisable and sometimes required to notify other parties about certain things (for example, an executor may be required to notify creditors about a probate appointment).
 Depending on state rules and the particular circumstances, it may be sufficient to hand-deliver such a notice, it may be required to send such a notice via mail, and it may be required to publish the information in a newspaper or journal.
 The legal requirements can be quite particular here, so special care is advised.
-For example, see state-specific details about Executor's Guide: Notice of Death.
+For example, see Executor's Guide: state-specific Notice of Death.

 Personal Property